awslabs/aws-saas-boost/docs/user-guide.md

 #### Request Failures (4XX and 5XX)
 Being able to see trends in error conditions is also valuable.
 Here, you'll see trending data (on the left) and tenant counts (on the right) that correlate to HTTP 4XX and 5XX errors events.

 This follows the pattern shown in Figure 26 where the P50, P70, and P90 percentiles are used to categorize the error conditions.
-Meanwhile the counts give you a clearer view of which specific tenants may be seeing more of these errors.
+Meanwhile, the counts give you a clearer view of which specific tenants may be seeing more of these errors.

 ### Compute Analytics
 Compute analytics are used to give you a better sense of how tenants are exercising the compute load placed on your multi-tenant environment.
 With AWS SaaS Boost, you can create some specific tenant-aware visualizations that help you identify potential scaling or compute bottlenecks.